jo-ap/TikhonovFenichelReductions.jl/README.md

 components of the affine variety $\mathcal{V}(f(\cdot,\pi))$.
 If finding TFPV candidates takes too long, you can disable the computation of irreducible components of `V` by setting `compute_primary_decomposition=false`.
+`dim_Y` contains the Krull dimension of the irreducible components.
+These are equal to the topological dimensions in $\mathbb{C}[x]$, but can be larger in
+$\mathbb{R}[x]$.
+However, they are also equal over the reals if a component contains a non-singular point --- which we will require later anyway.
+We can therefore use this information already to discard unwanted cases.
+The default behaviour is to compute a primary decomposition and to check if any component's dimension is exactly `s`.
+If you want to disable this filter, you can disable this behaviour by setting `exact_dimension=false` (this only has an effect if `compute_primary_decomposition=true`).

 The functions
 ~~~